 Are you sharing a story?
 Or are you trying to educate someone on a topic?
 Or maybe just sharing an update from your business?

 Use longer captions for this type of content but otherwise, keep it short and sweet and don’t forget about emojis – they increase the chance someone will stop and engage with your post.
+Test writing longer copy to improve engagement in your 2020 Instagram strategy.

 Top Tip: Be clear and concise, but don’t just describe what’s in the image/video, add value to it!